bor0/gidti/manuscript/chapter3.md

 X> ### Exercise 3
 X>
-X> Come up with your own functions that operates on the Church numerals.
+X> Come up with your own functions that operate on the Church numerals.
 It can be as simple as returning the same number, or a constant one.

 ## 3.2.
 Lambda calculus with types

-I> ### Definition 5
+I> ### Definition 7
 I>
 I> Simply typed lambda calculus is a type theory which adds types to lambda calculus.
 It joins the system with a unique type constructor {$$}\to{/$$} which constructs types for functions.
 The formal definition and the set of lambda expressions is similar to that of lambda calculus, with the addition of types.
 I>